Deadline for our next Admissions Window, Sunday 29th November. Apply Now.

 In addition, with International A Levels, practical skills in science are tested by an exam rather than laboratory work.
 This means that pupils who do not have access to a laboratory can still achieve top marks in their science A levels.

-How do Individual A Levels and part-time enrollment work?
+How do Individual A Levels and part-time enrolment work?

 In addition to its full-time Sixth Form programme, Harrow School Online offers individual International A Level subjects for pupils wishing to experience high-quality online schooling on a part-time basis.

 Pupils who are enrolled in a full-time school elsewhere may participate in Harrow School Online’s individual courses in Mathematics, Chemistry, Physics, or Economics, or choose the special intensive combination of Maths-Further Maths.
 (From September 2021, we will also offer Biology.)
 Each of these courses is designed to prepare pupils for success in the Pearson Edexcel International A Level exam.

 For details about attending Harrow School Online part-time through individual International A Level courses, see the Individual Course Experience.